joe0x5a/Public/playbooks-main/playbooks-main/IRP-Phishing/README.md

 - Create and maintain a list of
     - all domains owned by Company.
         - This can prevent you from taking actions against our own domains
-    - all people of can register domains
+    - all people who can register domains
 - Create email template
     - to notify all employees of ongoing phishing campaing against the organization
-    - to contact hosting companies for domain take down
+    - to contact hosting companies/SOC for domain take down
-    - to inform 3rd party to take actions against phishing on there infra (Microsoft, Fedex, Apple, etc.)
+    - to inform 3rd party to take actions against phishing on their infrastructure.
 - Ensure that:
     - Mail anti-malware/anti-spam/anti-phish solutions are in place.
     - Users know how to report phish